From its epic sunsets to legendary battles, Manila Bay is a significant part of history and life around Metro Manila.

 Even though precise topographical data are hard to come by, we can still get a sense of which parts of town are at risk of becoming part of the bay.

 In 2019, Climate Central researchers built a forecast map of flood risk in 2050 for major cities around the world.
+As of 2021, they projected the red areas (below) to lie below the water level.

 The same goes for Pasay and parts of Cavite City to the south, not to mention almost the whole northern area of Metro Manila’s shoreline.